 We are working closely with partners at Brevard County Government and the Florida Department of Health to coordinate appropriate planning and response efforts and to share information with you regularly.
-We would like to thank you for your cooperation and strongly encourage you to continue following the Governor’s Executive Order and the Centers for Disease Control social distancing and prevention guidelines to limit the spread of COVID-19 in our community.
+We would like to thank you for your cooperation and strongly encourage you to continue following the Centers for Disease Control social distancing and prevention guidelines to limit the spread of COVID-19 in our community.
 As we face this unprecedented health crisis, the City of Cocoa would like you to know that we are here for you.
 Continue to check this website for the latest information.

 - Florida's Recovery Plan

 - City Council Meetings